temporalio/documentation/docs/content/what-are-the-differences-between-temporal-and-a-traditional-system.md

 />

 The Temporal platform exists to facilitate Workflow Executions.
-Compare a function execution in a traditional system to a Workflow Execution in Temporal.
+This page compares a function execution in a traditional system and a Workflow Execution in Temporal.

 ![Diagram that shows traditional function execution and Temporal Workflow Execution](/img/docs/function-execution-vs-reentrant-process.png)

 :::note Legend

-λ = traditional function execution π = Temporal Workflow Execution 𝝈 = state
+λ = traditional function execution
+π = Temporal Workflow Execution
+𝝈 = state

 :::